marconetto/azadventures/chapter1/README.md

 #### Alternative (1): Manual

 Go to network settings of macos and from the zip file access Generic/VpnSettings.xml.
 There you will find VpnServer.
 Get that info and use in two fields: Server address and Remote ID.
 For local ID use the USERNAME specified in above steps (which is the name of the p12 bundle certificate).
+The certificate is the one call USERNAME that will be in a list of other imported certificates.